 To prevent concrete dust from damaging your angle grinder, use safety gear like glasses, dust masks, and gloves.
 Choose a grinder with built-in dust extraction systems and compliant motors.
 Prepare your workspace with effective ventilation and dust collection methods, like HEPA filters or wet grinding.
 Regularly clean your grinder, inspecting vents and parts for dust buildup.
-Establish a maintenance schedule to extend the tool’s life and guarantee efficient operation.
-You’ll uncover more detailed strategies to enhance your workflow.
+Establish a maintenance schedule to extend the tool’s life and keep it running efficiently.
+Below, you’ll find detailed strategies to improve your workflow and protect your equipment.

 Why Concrete Dust Is Dangerous for Your Grinder